survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 T> PostCSS supports also *postcss.config.js* based configuration.
 It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally.
 This means it can pick up configuration from your *package.json*, JSON or YAML, or that you can even push your configuration below an arbitrary directory. *cosmiconfig* will find it.
 The problem is that this style is harder to compose than inline configuration.

 W> It is important to set the `ident` field for the PostCSS loader options as otherwise it will fail to look up the plugins.
-This is a webpack related restriction.
+This is a webpack related restriction that has to do with function serialization.

 ### cssnext